Neighborhood-Based Bartering Networks: The Original Sharing Economy

 1. How does bartering work?

-Bartering involves exchanging goods or services directly without employing money.
-You trade what you have for what you need, derived from mutual consent.
+Bartering involves exchanging goods or services directly without using money.
+You trade what you have for what you need, based on mutual agreement.

 2. What can I barter?

-You can barter almost anything—physical goods, skills, services, and even video items like online subscriptions or software.
+You can barter almost anything—physical goods, skills, services, and even tech items like online subscriptions or software.

 3. Is bartering legal?